Erkaman/gl-rock/README.md

 **Note that the second demo will be very taxing on lower-end GPUs!**

+### 1000 Rocks

+The camera in the demo is controlled as follows:

+* Keys `W` and `S` are used to walk forward and backward.
+* Keys `A` and `D` are used to stride left and right.
+* Keys `O` and `L` are used to fly up and down.
+* Hold down the key `M` to speed up the camera.
+* Hold down the left mouse button and move the mouse to turn the camera.

+### Rock Editor

+If you are modifying the mesh parameters(The "edit mode" is "mesh"), then the mesh will not update real-time.
+You must click the button "Update Rock", or the keyboard key "P", in order to update the rock.

+Next, we explain some parameters of the rock editor.

+* TODO

 ## Explanation.

 In this section, our technique for procedurally generating rocks is outlined.